reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 - `await cacheEntryRemoved` at the end
 - Clean up subscriptions afterwards

 Our mock Websocket server file exposes a `forceGenerateNotifications` method to mimic pushing data out to the client.
-That depends on knowing the most recent notification timestamp, so we add a thunk we can dispatch that reads the latest timestamp from the cache state and tells the mock server to generate newer notifications.
+That depends on knowing the most recent notification timestamp, so we need to call `getState()` to read the latest timestamp from the cache state.
+To do that, we still need a thunk (since they have access to `getState`), but it no longer needs to be an _async_ thunk (there's no `await` or promises involved) and we don't need `createAsyncThunk` (there's no other actions being dispatched).
+That means we can switch from using `createAppAsyncThunk` to a handwritten thunk that just calls `getState()` and triggers the websocket push update with newer notifications from the mock server.

 Inside of `onCacheEntryAdded`, we create a real `Websocket` connection to `localhost`.
 In a real app, this could be any kind of external subscription or polling connection you need to receive ongoing updates.
 Whenever the mock server sends us an update, we push all of the received notifications into the cache and re-sort it.